gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/HasProperty/readme.md

 <!-- objecttype -->
 ## HasProperty
+The type for non-looping hierarchical reference from a node to its property.
 The representation of the HasProperty ReferenceType in the address space is shown in the following table:

 |Name|Attribute|